mallpunk/wordfeud-cdf/README.md

 - For Azure AD: Check that your tenant ID is correct and the application has proper permissions
 - For other IDPs: Verify that your token URL is correct and the application is properly configured
 - For rate limiting issues, the extractor includes built-in retry logic with exponential backoff
 - If the Wordfeud API package is not found, ensure it's properly installed: `pip install wordfeud-api`
+- If datapoints are not being created, check that games have been completed since the last run
+- If rating values seem incorrect, the extractor now uses per-game rating data from the Wordfeud API
+- For cleanup issues, ensure you have proper permissions to delete time series in CDF